DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "I'm glad to hear it"

 Her response felt as overly polite.
-But seeing her relaxed face, made Kay think that she was being honest here.
+But seeing her relaxed face, made Kai think that she was being honest here.

 "Hey, human, you're...?"

-"Kay"
+"Kai"

-Trying to not show a bitter smile, Kay gave her name.
+Trying to not show a bitter smile, Kai gave her name.
 Certainly it is his race, but he finds it difficult to be called like that.

 "I'm not used to be called human"